lenaorobei/architecture/design-documents/graph-ql/coverage/add-to-cart-withlist.md

 * The differences in payloads between wishlist and cart are:
   * wishlist does not have a quantity.
   * wishlist has all fields as optional.
-* From checkout/wishlist standpoint here not differences between bundle fixed and simple with options.
+* From checkout/wishlist standpoint, there are no differences between bundle which does not manage stock of items and simple with options.
-The difference happens only at the backend, when we have to manage inventory.
+  The difference happens only at the backend when we have to manage inventory.

 # Assumptions
 * All options values can be uniquely in a scope of a Magento instance.